The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 {\bf Example 1}: If the novelty is in only one object in the instance, the {\it score} per each object moved = 1

 {\bf Example 2}: If the novelty is in objects with the same material (wood, ice, stone), the {\it score} per material moved=1

-{\bf Example 3}: If the novelty is in object types and it is known that wood objects are not novel, the {\it score} per each wood object moved = 0, the {\it score} per other types of objects moved = 1
+{\bf Example 3}: If the novelty is in object types and if the player is informed that the wood objects are not novel, the {\it score} per each wood object moved = 0, the {\it score} per other types of objects moved = 1